 Everyone has memory lapses.
 We blank on our long-time neighbors name, or we forget the cake in the oven until the smoke detector goes off.
-But being forgetful in midlife is particularly common:
+But being forgetful in midlife is common.

 Studies show that one-half to two-thirds of people 50 and older notice memory changes.
-There are as many reasons for this as there are steps to remedy it.
+Many reasons for this and steps to remedy it.

 Memory has three stages:

 learning, consolidation, and recall.
-If you are invited to a friends surprise 50th birthday party, for example, first you must learn the four Ws: where, when, what to wear, and whom to bring.
+If invited to a friend’s surprise 50th birthday party, for example, first you must learn the four Ws: where, when, what to wear, and whom to bring.
 Next, the party information needs to become stored in your memory, or consolidated.

 Try these 4 lifestyle changes.